agorischek/semantic-expect/README.md

 can be specified as the second argument.
 Of course, it's always possible for a generator to work correctly 10 times and fail on the 11th time, but such is the reality of working with LLMs; the best we can do is manage the risk, not eliminate it.
-The requirements should be kept broad enough that they can \_\_ be met even with the inherent variability of the content being tested.
+The requirements should be kept broad enough that they can reliably be met even with the inherent variability of the content being tested.

 If the generator being tested doesn't require any parameters, it can be submitted on its own, without a wrapping function: